 Over half of the small businesses in the U.S. are home-based enterprises.
 Today’s numbers have it at around 52%, but research suggests that percentage will increase in coming years.
 You may be wondering, “do all of these home-based businesses need insurance?”
-There are as construction-most-common-home-based-businessmany types of home-based businesses as there are businesses.
+There are as many types of home-based businesses as there are businesses.
 Some professionals freelance on the side, offering consulting services from home while working full-time.
 Others start companies in their bedrooms, hoping to grow their ventures.

 Home-based businesses are more diverse than ever before, thanks to technology that allows for remote work.
 Today, writing, editing, graphic design, administrative assistance, coaching, teaching, selling, customer service and many other business options are all possible from the home office.
 Surprisingly, construction is the most common home-based enterprise.